 .
 The certification has been around since the 1980s.
 All certificants must meet four major requirements - Education, Ethics, Experience, and Examination.

 The Education portion encompasses two areas.
 A Bachelor's degree is required, as is completion of coursework from an approved financial planning program prior to taking the exam (there are CFP® approved programs throughout the country).

 The Experience portion requires 3 years of experience in a position related to financial planning.

 All certificants must adhere to a code of Ethics and pass a background check.
 The mark can be revoked if a designee fails to adhere to this code.

-The Examination is a 10-hour, 2-day ordeal.
+The Examination is a 6-hour ordeal.
 The testing covers in excess of 100 topics from the following categories: Financial Planning, Insurance, Investments, Taxes, Retirement Planning, and Estate Planning.
 It is demanding.

 This CFP® mark demonstrates dedication and ensures a substantial foundation of financial planning